toniebox-reverse-engineering/teddycloud_web/README.md

 3. Restart the dev environment.

-After these steps, the img*unknown.png should be shown.
-Both files are already part of the file *.gitignore\_.
+After these steps, the _img_unknown.png_ should be shown.
+Both files are already part of the file _.gitignore_ so you do not have to care about accidentially committing them.

 ### Use translations